onflow/docs/docs/tools/flow-cli/flix.md

 :::warning

 When generating a FLIX template, make sure all contract dependencies have been deployed to the supported networks.
 Add any aliases to your flow.json that will be needed to populate dependencies.
-Verify all depenencies have been populated after generating.
+Verify all dependencies have been populated after generating.

 :::